+Ø Ryan, Donal

-Ryan, Donal All We Shall Know (2016)
+All All We Shall Know (2016)

-Melody Shee is alone and in trouble.
+A TTT A Melody Shee is alone and in trouble.
 Her husband doesn't take her news too well.
-She doesn't want to tell her father yet because he's a good man and this could break him.
-She's trying to stay in the moment, but the future is looming - larger by the day - while the past won't let her go.
-What she did to Breedie Flynn all those years ago still haunts her.
+She doesn't want to tell

+We we her father yet because he's a good man and this could break him.
+She's trying to stay in the moment, but

+CL 11 the future is looming - larger by the day - while the past won't let her go.
+What she did to Breedie Flynn all

+Snall e those years ago still haunts her.

-It's a good thing that she meets Mary Crothery when she does.
-Mary is a young Traveller woman, and she knows more about Melody than she lets on.
+K Corre It's a good thing that she meets Mary Crothery when she does.
+Mary is a young Traveller woman, and she

+KIIOW knows more about Melody than she lets on.
 She might just save Melody's life.

+Donal

+1 On all

+Rvan
-Ryan, Donal The Thing About December (2013)

-While the Celtic Tiger rages, and greed becomes the norm, Johnsey Cunliffe desperately tries to hold on to the familiar, even as he loses those who all his life have protected him from a harsh world.
-Village bullies and scheming land-grabbers stand in his way, no matter where he turns.

-Set over the course of one year of Johnsey's life, The Thing About December breathes with his grief, bewilderment, humour and agonizing self-doubt.
-This is a heart-twisting tale of a lonely man struggling to make sense of a world moving faster than he is.
+Ryan, Donal Author of The Spinning Heart The Thing About December (2013) DONAL RYAN While the Celtic Tiger rages, and greed becomes the norm, Johnsey Cunliffe desperately tries to hold on to the familiar, even as he loses those who all his life have protected him from a harsh world.
+Village bullies the and scheming land-grabbers stand in his way, no matter where he turns. thing Set over the course of one year of Johnsey's life, The Thing About December breathes with his grief, about bewilderment, humour and agonizing self-doubt.
+This is a heart-twisting tale of a lonely man struggling to DECEMBER make sense of a world moving faster than he is.

-Savage, Vanessa The Woman in the Dark (2019)

-There's a stranger in the house...

-But what if the stranger is your husband?

-For Sarah and Patrick, life has always been easy.
-Then they move to Patrick's childhood home and everything changes.

-Fifteen years ago, another family was murdered there.
-Patrick says they can make it perfect again, but their children are plagued by nightmares and Sarah swears someone is watching the house.

-Worse still, the longer they live in their 'dream' home, the more different her loving husband becomes...
+Savage, Vanessa The Woman in the Dark (2019) CHE There's a stranger in the house MOMAN But what if the stranger is your husband?
+What the cur't see can hurt her For Sarah and Patrick, life has always been easy.
+Then they move to Patrick's childhood home and UN THE everything changes.
+DANE Fifteen years ago, another family was murdered there.
+Patrick says they can make it perfect again, but DANE their children are plagued by nightmares and Sarah swears someone is watching the house.
+Vanessa Savage Worse still, the longer they live in their 'dream' home, the more different her loving husband becomes

-Scarlett, Fiona Boys Don't Cry (2021)

-Joe is 17, a gifted artist and a brilliant older brother to 12-year-old Finn.
-They live with their Ma and Da in a Dublin tower block called Bojaxhiu or 'the Jax'.
-It's not an easy place to be a kid, especially when your father, Frank, is the muscle for the notorious gang leader Dessie 'The Badger' Murphy.
-But whether it's daytrips to the beach or drawing secret sketches, Joe works hard to show Finn life beyond the battered concrete yard below their flat.

-Joe is determined not to become like his Da.
-But when Finn falls ill, Joe finds his convictions harder to cling to.
-With his father now in prison, his mother submerged in her grief, and his relationships with friends and classmates crumbling, Joe has to figure out how to survive without becoming what the world around him expects him to be.

-Scharer, Whitney The Age of Light (2019)

-'A startlingly modern love story and a mesmerizing portrait of a woman's self-transformation from muse into artist.'
+The Age of Light (2019) 'A startlingly modern love story and a mesmerizing portrait of a woman's self-transformation from muse into artist.'
 Celest Ng, author of Little Fires Everywhere Model.
 Muse.
 Lover.
 Artist.
 'I'd rather take a picture than be one,' Lee Miller declares, as she arrives in Paris one cool day in 1929.
 Lee has left behind her life in New York and a successful modelling career at Vogue to pursue her dream of becoming a photographer.
 She soon catches the eye of renowned Surrealist artist Man Ray and convinces him to hire her as his assistant.
 Man is an egotistical, charismatic force, and as Lee becomes both his muse and his protégé, they embark upon a passionate affair.